My flying 1990 to 1993

 I wrote a one-page article about my winch launch training in the BHPA magazine.

-The PacWind Vision was designed by Frenchman Jean-Michel Bernasconi.
-For a bit more about him, see the section titled Entrepreneur in Mid-day lightning in Vermont, my review of the documentary film 1978 Pico Peak International Hang Gliding Meet by Francis Freedland.
+The Pacific Windcraft Vision that I flew at that time was designed by Frenchman Jean-Michel Bernasconi, with input from Tom Peghiny.
+For a bit more about Bernasconi, see the section titled Entrepreneur in Mid-day lightning in Vermont, my review of the documentary film 1978 Pico Peak International Hang Gliding Meet by Francis Freedland.

 The sail is rucked because the airfoil-shaped aluminium alloy battens have not been inserted.